[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

-This was the point at which Devlel pictured Yadon as a ticking timer, Yadon, Yadon, Yadon, a metronome in reference to whom the proceedings around him must thump in tempo.
+This was the point at which Devlel pictured Yadon as a ticking timer, Yadon, Yadon, Yadon, a metronome to whom the proceedings around him must thump in tempo.

 Yadon pointed to the scanscope.

-Laro Hing, obedient to the intention, invited his guest to sit and learn to operate the controls...
+Laro Hing, obedient now, invited his guest to sit and learn to operate the controls...
 What was going on, how had things got to here, wondered Devlel, passively.

 During the following few minutes the Olhoavan familiarised himself with the dials on the screen's boxlike base-stand.
-At one point he rubbed his fingers together, saying inconsequentially, "The surface of this thing feels... soapy."
+At one point he rubbed his fingers together, saying, "The surface of this thing feels... soapy."

 "The whole apparatus is coated," said Laro Hing, "with a microscopic layer of frozen force."

-"Reason in the abstract," Yadon murmured, continuing to adjust the controls, "must point beyond its own known use... and so must the scanscope!
+"Reason in the abstract," Yadon murmured.
+He continued to adjust the controls as he spoke.
+"Reason must point beyond its own use... and so must the scanscope.
 Ah... here we are."

 On the screen, the mostly barren ground had become less blurred.
-This was because the tufts and pebbles were panning past more slowly than before; the sweep of the 'scope's field of view was decelerating, its chosen focus shifting towards... a patch of plain strewn with abandoned skimmers.
+This was because the tufts and pebbles were panning past more slowly than before.
+With the deceleration of the sweep of the 'scope's field of view, its chosen focus shifted towards a particular patch of plain: one that was strewn with abandoned skimmers.